-Get 6,200sqft of urban living, loft, business, gallery, retail space downtown across from the St. Louis Post‑Dispatch for only $2500 a month!
+Get 6,200sqft of urban living, loft, business, gallery, retail space downtown across from the St. Louis Post‑Dispatch for only $425,000!
 Dual Zoned Business Space With Attached High-End Living Space.
 Built around 1840, the 911 N Tucker property is one of St Louis' last remaining historic row houses and pivotal architectural rock of the downtown city urban area.
 Located one block north of Washington Ave on Tucker, 911 N. Tucker is a newly remodeled split connected commercial & residential property offering unique advantages for office & galleries!
 Zoned commercial & residential.

 911 N Tucker is a Saint Louis City Landmark titled: A 19th Century House